Download This Sample

 - Alexander Graham Bell was born in Edinburgh, Scotland on March 3, 1847.
 He was an early entrepreneur/inventor.
-As young as 12 years old he invented a machine that could clean wheat.
+At as young as 12 years old, he invented a machine that could clean wheat.

 - He was also known as an excellent piano player at a young age.
 His first interest was in the science of sound because both his mother and wife were deaf.

 - This led Bell to study the human voice and begin to work with a number of deaf schools.
 This became one of his real focus areas and perhaps was the start of his path as an inventor.